Leaked: Kasper’s Address to Francis & “Cardinals” on Sacraments for Public Adulterers

 - The Theses and Beliefs of Walter Kasper

-- Novus Ordo Denials of the Resurrection: Kasper, Muller, Ratzinger
+- Novus Ordo Deniers of the Resurrection: Kasper, Muller, Ratzinger

 Kasper’s address on this topic comes on the heels of the German “Archdiocese” of Freiburg single-handedly decreeing the admission of public adulterers to the Novus Ordo sacraments (see our story here).